Non-NHS Services

 Respiratory Clinic (Asthma and Chronic Obstructive Pulmonary Disease)

-• All of our nurses and doctors have been trained and keep up to date with management of airways diseases such as asthma and Chronic Obstructive Pulmonary Disease (also often referred to as COPD, emphysema or chronic bronchitis).
+• Our nurses and doctors have been trained and keep up to date with management of airways diseases such as asthma and Chronic Obstructive Pulmonary Disease (also often referred to as COPD, emphysema or chronic bronchitis).

 • We run a structured respiratory condition management service for routine monitoring of asthma and chronic obstructive pulmonary disease.